eterna1-0blivion/test-kata-calculator/README.md

 Performs the simplest operations with Arabic and Roman numerals.

-Test Assignment for Kata Academy as a Java Programmer
+Test Assignment for Kata Academy as a Java Programmer.